Hip fracture - discharge

 It is not normal to have foul smell or drainage that last more than the first 3 to 4 days after surgery.
 It is also not normal when the wound starts to hurt more after leaving the hospital.

 Do the exercises your physical therapist taught you.
-Your doctor and physical therapist will help you decide when you do not need crutches, a cane, or a walker anymore.
+Your provider and physical therapist will help you decide when you do not need crutches, a cane, or a walker anymore.

-Ask your doctor or physical therapist about when to start using a stationary bicycle and swimming as extra exercises to build your muscles and bones.
+Ask your provider or physical therapist about when to start using a stationary bicycle and swimming as extra exercises to build your muscles and bones.

 Try not to sit for more than 45 minutes at a time without getting up and moving around.